-Japan to Raise Departure Tax in 2026: New Fees, JESTA, and What Travelers Need to Know
+Japan to Raise Departure Tax from July 1, 2026: New Fees, JESTA, and What Travelers Need to Know

 Table of contents

-Japan will triple its departure tax to 3,000 yen from July 2026 and is preparing new tourist fees, including the JESTA system.
-Find out who will be affected, how much you will have to pay and how to prepare for your trip
+Japan will triple its departure tax to 3,000 yen from July 1, 2026, and is preparing new tourist fees, including the JESTA system.
+Find out who will be affected, how much you will have to pay, and how to prepare for your trip

 Travel to Japan is gradually becoming more expensive.
-Starting in July 2026, the country plans to triple the departure tax for all international travelers – regardless of citizenship or purpose of travel.
+The country plans to triple the departure tax for all international travelers, regardless of nationality or purpose of travel, starting July 1, 2026.
 In addition, Japan is preparing to introduce a new pre-travel inspection system and revise visa fees in the coming years.

 We tell you who will be affected by the changes, how much you will have to pay and how to prepare for travel in 2026-2028.